Are you looking for basal rate information and testing instructions? Perfect! You're in the right place!

-If our basal insulin isn't adjusted properly, nothing else works right.
-When basal rates are off, it's like walking through quicksand – doing a lot of work, but making no progress, or in fact, even sinking into deeper trouble.
+If our basal insulin isn't adjusted properly, nothing else works properly.
+When basal rates are off, it's like walking through quicksand – doing a lot of work without much progress, or sinking even deeper into trouble.

-It’s quite involved and a real pain in the ass.
-And of course, it has to be repeated a few times to make sure the results are accurate.
+It’s quite involved and can be a real pain in the neck.
+And of course, it has to be repeated a few times to ensure the results are accurate.

 Why is it such a pain?
 Because this test is all about eliminating variables so you can be confident that any changes you see in your blood sugar are a result of your basal insulin.

 Eliminating variables?
 In diabetes?
 Ha!
 Good luck with that, right?
 But don't worry, we'll break it apart into simple basal rate testing instructions.
 But first, let's go over some basic info and preparation steps.

 Not Just For Pumpers

 You might only associate basal rate testing with insulin pumps, which is understandable!
 “Basal Rate” is a phrase typically associated with insulin pumps.